mikalv/awesome-qt-qml/README.md

 * [cool-retro-term](https://github.com/Swordfish90/cool-retro-term) - Is a terminal emulator which mimics the look and feel of the old cathode tube screens.
 It has been designed to be eye-candy, customizable, and reasonably lightweight.
 * [Tiled](http://www.mapedito.org/) - Tiled is a general purpose tile map editor.
 It is meant to be used for editing maps of any tile-based game, be it an RPG, a platformer or a Breakout clone.
 * [yubioath-desktop](https://github.com/Yubico/yubioath-desktop) - Yubico Authenticator for Desktop (Windows, macOS and Linux).
+* [pegasus-frontend](https://github.com/mmatyas/pegasus-frontend) - A cross platform, customizable graphical frontend for launching emulators and managing your game collection.
 * [tdesktop](https://github.com/telegramdesktop/tdesktop) - Telegram Desktop messaging app.
 * [panopticon](https://github.com/das-labor/panopticon) - A libre cross-platform disassembler.
 * [TelegramQML](https://github.com/Aseman-Land/TelegramQML) - Telegram API tools for QtQml and Qml.
 It's based on Cutegram-Core and libqtelegram.